GRPO is Secretly a Process Reward Model: Related Work

-\paragraph{PRMs with GRPO.} Aside from \citet{yang2025treerpo}, GRPO has been employed with PRMs in \citet{shao2024deepseekmath} and \citet{feng2025group}. \citet{shao2024deepseekmath} modify the advantage computation of GRPO to account for step-level rewards: normalized rewards are computed relative to all step-level rewards of all trajectories in the group, and the advantage for each step is the sum of the normalized reward of each subsequent step in its trajectory. \citet{feng2025group} construct a two-level variant of GRPO, in which standard, trajectory-level GRPO advantage is combined with a step-level GRPO advantage, and step-level groups are dynamically computed according to the similarity of steps across trajectories.
+\paragraph{PRMs with GRPO.} \citet{shao2024deepseekmath} modify the advantage computation of GRPO to account for step-level rewards.
+In contrast, \citet{feng2025group} construct a two-level variant of GRPO, in which standard, trajectory-level GRPO advantage is combined with a novel, step-level GRPO advantage.
+Our results in Sections \ref{sec_grpo_prm} and \ref{sec_experiments} call into question the need to adapt the objective to step-level rewards, given the rich step-level reward signal already present in standard GRPO.

-Our results in Sections \ref{sec_grpo_prm} and \ref{sec_experiments} call into question the necessity of adapting GRPO to step-level rewards, given the rich step-level reward signal already present in the outcome-level variant of the algorithm.
+\paragraph{Connections between PRMs and Outcome-level Reward.} \citet{rafailov2024from} prove that DPO can learn any token-level reward function\textemdash expressed as the difference in conditional log probability between the policy and reference models\textemdash given an appropriate training dataset.
+We prove that GRPO with an ORM $r$ is equivalent to a PRM-sensitive RL algorithm with a PRM whose process rewards are given by an on-policy Monte Carlo estimate of the expected reward under $r$ for the process step in question.